 NVIDIA’s new GRID technology is one way to get there.
 GRID includes all the important elements necessary to provide high-end graphics horsepower to essentially any client device, including GPU virtualization and software that makes the artist interaction more fluid.
 GRID technology comes in a flexible range of implementation choices, from a stand-alone appliance built for small shops with no IT department to server-based systems for large facilities with existing virtualization environments.

-Whatever a company’s size or IT sophistication, there are new NVIDIA GRID-based solutions appropriate for virtualizing artists’ desktops through on-premise or remote deployments.
+Whatever a company’s size or IT sophistication, there are new NVIDIA GRID-based solutions appropriate for virtualizing artists’ desktops through on-premises or remote deployments.

 Not the Cloud, of Course